varunpalanisamy/BrailleOut/README.md

 # AI-Powered Braille Display

-A physical assistive device that reads real-world text through a webcam, processes it with AI, and outputs it in Grade 1 Braille — both on screen and physically via 6 servo motors that raise and lower pins.
+An assistive device that reads real-world text through a webcam and converts it to Grade 1 Braille — displayed visually on screen and physically raised by 6 servo motors.
+Powered by **Gemma 4**, Google's latest multimodal model, running locally via Ollama with no internet or API keys required.

 ---